IrekRybark/templathon/README.md

 Note: in the example above, for order A16X001235 the data row is not showing line #2 template (template_line_2), so only one line insert statement will be generated.

 ### Outupt
+Generated output is a valid SQL script ready for execution.

 ```
 -- select database